 At the same concert Baritone Chorister David Gould was presented with a certificate and gold lapel badge to commemorate his fifty years of continuous service to the choir.

 In January this year we have learned that long standing top tenors Granville Sherborne and Brian Press can no longer serve the choir due to ill health, Brian has also moved to Bridgend.
-Both serve the choir for well over 30 years and will be greatly missed.
+Both served the choir for well over 30 years and will be greatly missed.